darinchau/midi_melody_extraction/README.md

 [A deep learning method for melody extraction from a polyphonic symbolic music representation](https://archives.ismir.net/ismir2022/paper/000091.pdf).
 The data corpus that it is based on can be found [here](https://github.com/music-x-lab/POP909-Dataset/tree/master/POP909).

+Note by Darin: This is maybe officially a dead end

 ```
 python -m venv .venv
 git submodule init